istopwg/pwg-books/ippguide/print-jobs.md

 - 'document-unprintable-error': The document could not be printed for other reasons (too complex, out of memory, etc.)
 - 'job-incoming': The job is being received from the client.
-- 'job-password-wait': The printer is waiting for the user to enter the passcode for the job.
+- 'job-password-wait': The printer is waiting for the user to enter the PIN for the job.

 > Note: The [IANA IPP registry](https://www.iana.org/assignments/ipp-registrations/ipp-registrations.xml#ipp-registrations-4)